 Caution: bananas requires care for your cat.

-Bananas are not toxic to cats, but they provide almost no nutritional benefit for felines.
+**Can cats eat bananas?
+Yes, cats can eat bananas in very small amounts, but they shouldn't.** Bananas are not toxic to cats, but they provide almost no nutritional benefit for felines.
 Cats are obligate carnivores whose bodies are designed to process meat, not fruit.
-A tiny piece of banana occasionally will not harm your cat, but it should not become a regular treat due to the high sugar content and cats' inability to properly digest plant-based foods.
+A thumbnail-sized piece of banana occasionally will not harm your cat, but it should not become a regular treat due to the high sugar content and cats' inability to properly digest plant-based foods.

 Why Cats and Fruit Do Not Mix Well